Prepare for Your First Visit

 If your dentist or physician has provided you with x-rays, please bring them with you.
 If additional films are necessary, they can be taken to our facility.

 Our practice utilizes state-of-the-art, cranial cone-beam CT (computed tomography) technology that provides highly accurate 3-D radiographic images for the diagnosis, planning, and treatment of oral surgery.
-This technology provides highly accurate 3-D radiographic images for the diagnosis, planning, and treatment of orthodontics, implantology, TMJ analysis, airway assessment, oral and orthognathic surgery, and other dental procedures.
+This technology provides highly accurate 3-D radiographic images for the diagnosis, planning, and treatment of orthodontics, implantology, airway assessment, oral and orthognathic surgery, and other dental procedures.
 Undistorted, anatomically correct views of the jaws, teeth, and facial bones are easily generated.

 Three-dimensional images enable a level of anatomic accuracy essential for a contemporary implant and reconstructive procedures.
 It simply offers visualization not possible with conventional 2-D technologies.
 It is highly unique to be located within the facilities adding to your convenience.